-Where a tender procedure has not yet commenced, the Agreement is available for use by the parties.
-Until such time as amendments are made to the PW-CF6 to address the issues outlined in Section A1 of this Guidance Note, it is recommended that contracting authorities propose the use of the Agreement with the PW-CF6.
+Where a tender procedure has not yet commenced, the Agreement is available for use by the parties with a PWC.
+Until such time as amendments are made to the PWC to address the issues outlined in Section A1 of this Guidance Note, it is recommended that contracting authorities propose the use of the Agreement with the PWC.